dominiksaul/HEIG-VD-CLD-Labo/Labo04/001_SimpleWebAppDeployment.md

    source = https://cloud.google.com/appengine/docs/flexible/java/configuring-the-web-xml-deployment-descriptor

    The web.xml file is used to configure java app and determine how URLs map to servets

+   It contains the webapp namespace and the page that will first be served when we access the app. index.jsp in this case

    ```